DIY Wood Floors: How to Install Them the Right Way

 Lumber manufacturers dry wood to a standard MC level depending upon the end product’s application specifications.
 Installers still need to check wood subfloors and wood flooring products to verify that they are dry enough for an installation to proceed.
 Each shipping location between the lumber mill and the jobsite can have different ambient conditions, and any wood flooring product usually must be allowed time to acclimate to its new surrounding environment before being installed.

-For wood subfloors, you should test for moisture at several locations in the room with a minimum of 20 test locations per each 1,000 square feet and average the results.
+For wood subfloors, you should test for moisture at several locations in the room with a minimum of 20 test locations per every 1,000 square feet and average the results.
 Pay special attention to exterior and plumbing walls to rule out any potential problems with plumbing, leaking appliances or water intrusions below the subfloor.
 In most regions, a dry wood subfloor that is ready to work has a MC of 12% or less.
 If you record excessively high MC readings, do not proceed with the installation until the origin of the moisture is identified and eliminated.

 Concrete subfloors can also be subjected to moisture-related issues, and new slabs should be tested using RH testing to be sure they are adequately dry.
 Existing slabs should also be tested to rule out any sub-slab water intrusion.